pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

 At first, it seems reasonable that making a move only happens after checking if the `position` is valid.
 But, doesn't it seems more reasonable that `move` accepts only valid arguments?
 Why are we not checking if `board` or `marker` are valid?

+If `move` changes for whatever reason, we will also have to change things that now depend on it.
+The cascade effect is what we try to avoid.
 Right now, getting input from user would be something like this:

 ```clojure
 ; a messy way to get user input